lingduoduo/LLMOps/draft.md

 https://documentation.confident-ai.com/docs/llm-tracing/integrations/typescript#code--video-demo
 🚫 Multimodal	No mention of image/audio tracing in Confident AI docs as of today.
 Arize Phoenix & Langfuse:
 Both are designed for ML observability and LLMops.
 Both already trace arbitrary spans, multimodal (to some extent), with mature OpenTelemetry-inspired designs.
 That’s why they score slightly better on non-LLM calls & multimodal today.
 Confident AI Tracing:

+Running an LLM application in ADP environment and tracing it to the dashboard is feasible.
+DeepEval.ts is potentially useful if we want to trace our Typescript services.

+Arize Phoenix & Langfuse:
+Both are designed for ML observability and LLMops.
+Both already trace arbitrary spans, multimodal (to some extent), with mature OpenTelemetry-inspired designs.
+That’s why they score slightly better on non-LLM calls & multimodal today.
+Confident AI Tracing: